About Lake Manyara National Park

 Wildlife & Africa’s Largest Concentration of Elephants

-While neighbouring Tarangire National Park is home to Tanzania’s largest elephant population, it is in Lake Manyara that you find Africa’s largest concentration of elephants.
+While neighbouring Tarangire National Park, Lake Manyara is home to Tanzania’s largest elephant population.
+You also find Africa’s largest concentration of elephants.
 When it comes to spotting elephants in the wild, you’ll find few places that can compete with elephants.

 In addition to these giants, the park also offers excellent opportunities to see mongooses, the adorable Kirk’s dik-dik, hippos, buffaloes, antelopes, gazelles, and large troupes of baboons.

-The lions of Lake Manyara National Park are a rarity among their own kind, being some of the only lions in the world to regularly climb trees and use them as places as rest.
+The lions of Lake Manyara National Park are a rarity among their own kind.
+They are the only lions in the world to regularly climb trees and use them as places as rest.
 Only Uganda’s Ruwenzori National Park shares this distinction.

 Lucky photographers will get the chance to spot and photograph these beautiful creatures perched on the branches of acacia trees.
-Zoologists aren’t quite sure just why the lions here have developed this interesting habit, but visitors to the park are the ones who benefit – seeing such unique behaviour from such beautiful creatures.
+Zoologists aren’t quite sure just why the lions here have developed this interesting habit.
+However, visitors to the park are the ones who benefit – seeing such unique behaviour from such beautiful creatures.

-An isolated lake subject to intense evaporation during the dry season, Lake Manyara is a slightly salty lake that is home to hippopotamus, flamingoes, and a large variety of aquatic life.
+Lake Manyara is an isolated lake subject to intense evaporation during the dry season.
+It is a slightly salty and home to hippopotamus, flamingoes, and a large variety of aquatic life.
 Despite its salt content, it is safe for animals to drink and is a popular watering hole for the park’s animal population.

 During the wet season, Lake Manyara swells to a sizable body of water perfect for guided canoe safaris.
 During the dry season, it can shrink to such a small size that it is almost possible to walk across it.

-When water is present, it is possible to see klipspringer, rock hyrax, and porcupines by the lake’s edge, and a wide variety of birds including Ruppel’s Griffon, Verreaux’s Eagle, the Augur Buzzard, the Peregrine Falcon, and an abundance of flamingoes call the lake home during the year.
+When water is present, it is possible to see klipspringer, rock hyrax, and porcupines by the lake’s edge.
+You can also find a wide variety of birds including Ruppel’s Griffon, Verreaux’s Eagle, the Augur Buzzard, the Peregrine Falcon, and an abundance of flamingoes.

 Mto Wa Mbu Village

-Located not far from the entrance to Lake Manyara National Park, Mto We Mbu is a local farming and market village that is perfectly situated for souvenir shopping or for a glimpse into the day to day life of the Tanzanian people.
+Located not far from the entrance to Lake Manyara National Park is a local farming and market village known as Mto We Mbu.
+The town is perfectly situated for souvenir shopping or for a glimpse into the day to day life of the Tanzanian people.

 On market days, farmers from all over the region come together to show off their wares in this dynamic melting pot of cultures and personalities.

-Among the most eye-catching features of Lake Manyara National Park are the towering terminte mountds that dot the landscape.
-These impressive structures are the work fo tiny yet industrious insects known as termintes.
+Among the most eye-catching features of Lake Manyara National Park are the towering termite mounds that dot the landscape.
+These impressive structures are the work for tiny yet industrious insects known as termites.
 Working in huge colonies, these creatures construct remarkably strong and sophisticated mounds to act as homes to protect their queen.

-For several months of the year, Lake Manyara is home to thousands of flamingos drawn by the microscopic algae that they feed on.
-The flamingos’ specialized diet means they are confined to the alkaline lakes of the Rift Valley, and Lake Manayra is arguably the best place in Tanzania to see these huge flocks of brightly coloured birds.
+For several months of the year, thousands of flamingos call Lake Manyara home.
+This is due to the microscopic algae that they feed on in it’s alkaline waters.
+Lake Manyara is arguably the best place in Tanzania to see these huge flocks of brightly coloured birds.

 Maji Moto Springs